Is it Real? Finding Valuable Vintage Costume Jewelry

 How Goodwill identifies and evaluates antique and vintage jewelry

 The jewelry experts at Goodwill ecommerce examine each piece of jewelry for sale.
-When we believe an item is a potential vintage or antique jewelry find, we look at four things:
+When we believe an item is a potential vintage or antique jewelry find, we focus on three key areas:

-• Vintage and antique necklace or bracelet clasp types – Modern necklaces use a “lobster clasp” to connect the two ends of the chain around the wearer’s neck or wrist.
+Clasp design and construction are among the most reliable clues for determining the age of a piece.
+Modern necklaces and bracelets use a “lobster clasp” to connect the two ends of the chain around the wearer’s neck or wrist.
 A lobster clap is a round or oval fastener.
 It has a spring hinge that opens and closes.
-You can open it by pushing a small lever.
+Lobster clasps are common today, but rare on pre-1970s jewelry items.

-• Vintage and antique jewelry bracelet construction – Unlike modern bracelets which typically stretch due to elastic bands, vintage costume bracelets are made from metal and expand due to the use of hinges that allow the band to expand and contract.
+Unlike modern bracelets which typically stretch due to elastic bands, vintage costume bracelets are made from metal and expand due to the use of hinges that allow the band to expand and contract.
+This hinged construction is a hallmark of quality vintage jewelry.

-• Vintage and antique jewelry earring backs – Although people have been piercing their ears for centuries, before the 1970s, jewelry manufacturers typically used clips or screw backs on earrings rather than post backs.
+Although people have been piercing their ears for centuries, before the 1970s, jewelry manufacturers typically used clips or screw backs on earrings rather than post backs.
+If you see a post back on an earring, it’s likely that it was manufactured in the 1970s or later.

 How to know if vintage jewelry is real